GrabRush/grabrush-app/README.md

 7. Logging centralized via `logger.js` (replace ad-hoc `console.log`).

 ## Database Initialization Flow
-`initDatabase()` (in `src/bootstrap.js`) executes CREATE TABLE IF NOT EXISTS statements plus lenient ALTERs (wrapped in try/catch) so repeated launches are safe.
-If you add a new table or column:
+`initDatabase()` (in `src/bootstrap.js`) executes CREATE TABLE IF NOT EXISTS for base tables, then uses INFORMATION_SCHEMA introspection to add missing columns or relax NOT NULL constraints safely:

+1. Helper functions `columnExists()` and `ensureColumn()` guard each ALTER so duplicate column errors are eliminated.
+2. `ensureModifyNullable()` adjusts existing columns to allow NULL when needed without throwing on repeated runs.
+3. This approach avoids noisy duplicate column errors and prepared statement issues that arose with earlier SHOW COLUMNS patterns.
-1. Add the DDL / ALTER to `bootstrap.js`.
+4. Add new schema changes by appending CREATE / ALTER guarded by these helpers; restart to apply.

-2. Keep ALTERs idempotent (ignore duplicate errors).
-3. Restart the server – schema adjusts automatically.
+Result: Launches are idempotent, producing clean logs even after multiple restarts.

 ## Adding a New Route / Feature